-An application for hoarding proposed to be erected on public land which meets the following criteria will require a creative hoarding:
+An application for hoarding proposed to be erected in a public place which meets the following criteria will require a creative hoarding:

 Hoardings proposed on land zoned E1 Local Centre AND erected for 8 weeks or more.
 Local centres can be found in the following suburbs: Bellevue Hill, Darling Point, Double Bay, Edgecliff, Paddington, Rose Bay, Vaucluse, Woollahra and Watsons Bay.